marklogic/ml-gradle/README.md

 If you wish to use Gradle 7 or higher, you must use ml-gradle 4.3.0 or higher.

 You will need Java 8 or higher to run Gradle and ml-gradle.
-Both ml-gradle and the underlying [MarkLogic Java Client](https://github.com/marklogic/java-client-api) dependency are tested on Java 8, 11, and 17.
+Both ml-gradle and the underlying [MarkLogic Java Client](https://github.com/marklogic/java-client-api) dependency are tested on Java 8, 11, 17, and 21.

 Start using ml-gradle
 =========

-ml-gradle depends on at least [Java 8](https://java.com/en/download/) and [MarkLogic 9 or higher](https://developer.marklogic.com/products), so if you have those installed, you're just a few minutes away from using ml-gradle to start a new project and deploy an application from it.
-Note that in addition to Java 8, you can use Java 11 or Java 17, but please see [the MarkLogic Java Client documentation](https://github.com/marklogic/java-client-api) for information on dependencies you may need when using Java 11 or Java 17.
+ml-gradle depends on at least Java 8 or higher and [MarkLogic 9 or higher](https://developer.marklogic.com/products), so if you have those installed, you're just a few minutes away from using ml-gradle to start a new project and deploy an application from it.

 First, [install Gradle](https://gradle.org/install/).